johnshearing/PrivateKeyVault/README.md

   * Answer yes so that Bob will know for sure that the encrypted file is from Alice.
   * Enter Alices Password when prompted.
   * Next you will be asked for the Unique Id of the recipients.
-  * It is customary to make yourself one of the recipients so otherwise only Bob will be able decrypt the file.
+  * It is customary to make yourself one of the recipients - otherwise only Bob will be able decrypt the file.
   * So enter Alice's email address **alice@gmail.com** and press the **Enter** key.
   * Next enter Bob's email address **bob@gmail.com** and press the **Enter** key.
   * You will get a warning that there is no certainty that the public key for bob actually belongs to him.